 He previously served as a Convening Lead Author for the 2007 Fourth Assessment Report of the Intergovernmental Panel of Climate Change and in the Third Assessment Report in 2001.
 He also served as a Lead Author in the Millennium Ecosystem Assessment and continues to work extensively on ecosystem services and well-being.

-Neil is on the Board of Directors of the Beijer Institute of Ecological Econoics at the Royal Swedish Academy of Sciences and services on the International Scientific Advisory Committee of the Basque Centre for Climate Change in Bilbao.
+Neil is on the Board of Directors of the Beijer Institute of Ecological Econoics at the Royal Swedish Academy of Sciences and serves on the International Scientific Advisory Committee of the Basque Centre for Climate Change in Bilbao.
 He is on the Editorial Board of Global Environmental Change, having served as Editor from 2004-2013, Transactions of the Institute of British Geographers and Ecology and Society.

 His research has been supported by ESRC, NERC, EPSRC, National Institute for Health Research, UK Department for International Development, Department of Energy and Climate Change, Department of Environment Food and Rural Affairs, the Leverhulme Trust, the MacArthur Foundation and the EU.